giomasce/mmpp/README.md

     |- 1 = 2
     Found 0 matching assertions:

+## Verifier (`verify` and `verify_adv`)

+Check that a Metamath theory file is correct.
+You have to specify the filename on the command line.
+If you use `verify`, than a simple correctness check will be ran.
+If you use `verify_adv`, then `mmpp` will not only check the correctness of the database, but will also test the proof compressions and decompression algorithms.
+This last test is mostly to test `mmpp` algorithms, than to check whether your files are correct.

 ## Generalizable theorems (`generalizable_theorems`)

 Search and list all theorems in the theory for which the proof